 Hardware issues can range from link bring-up to problems seen after hours of testing.
 This section provides debug steps for common issues.
-The Vivado analyzer tool is a valuable resource to use in hardware debug and the signal names mentioned in the following individual sections can be probed using the Vivado analyzer tool for debugging the specific problems.
-Many of these common issues can also be applied to debugging design simulations.
-Details are provided on:
+The Vivado analyzer tool is a valuable resource to use in hardware debug.
+The signal names mentioned in the following individual sections can be probed using the Vivado analyzer tool for debugging specific problems.